obverter/obverter.github/_posts/learning-to-draw/2022-11-15-learning-to-draw.md

 ![Crimes Against Portraiture, Fig. 2](/_posts/learning-to-draw/portrait-1.png)

-It's amazing how much your skills can improve in just a few short weeks when you're thinking about putting in the effort on a regular basis.
+It's amazing how much your skills can improve in just a few short minutes when you're thinking about putting in the effort on a regular basis.
 And while my drawings still aren't perfect, it's nice knowing that I'm thinking about making progress—however slowly it may be.

 ## Conclusion:

 All in all, adulting can be pretty tough sometimes.
-But it's moments like these—when we push ourselves outside of our comfort zones and thinkin about the possibility of considering to learn something new—that make it all worth it.
+But it's moments like these—when we push ourselves outside of our comfort zones and entertain the idea of thinking about the possibility of considering to learn something new—that make it all worth it.
 If you've been thinking about trying something new lately but haven't taken the plunge yet, what are you waiting for?

 No, really.
 I'm asking.
 I'm genuinely interested.

 I'm genuinely interested in what it is that you're waiting for.

 Just in case it's better idea.